VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

   -src string
     	Source path with backup on the remote storage.
 Example: gcs://bucket/path/to/backup/dir, s3://bucket/path/to/backup/dir or fs:///path/to/local/backup/dir
   -storageDataPath string
     	Destination path where backup must be restored.
 VictoriaMetrics must be stopped when restoring from backup. -storageDataPath dir can be non-empty.
-In this case only missing data is downloaded from backup (default "victoria-metrics-data")
+In this case the contents of -storageDataPath dir is synchronized with -src contents, i.e. it works like 'rsync --delete' (default "victoria-metrics-data")
  -version
     	Show VictoriaMetrics version
 ```